 The next decision is the biggest – your sofa choice.
 Consider your space before scoping out the options, if you have a large Living Room with bounds of room consider upsizing your couch to a modular sofa.
 Styles like the Como Motion Modular Sofa are engineered for comfort, fitted with a mechanical back rest and flexible headrest; alternatively, the Seta Sofa is a super soft modular couch option with more generous proportions.
 If you’re seeking more contemporary styled furniture that also makes for the perfect Living Room couch – the seta is for you, available in our textured Dolly White Pavilion Boucle fabric or premium tweed.

-The trick to maximizing space with your coffee and side tables is to also consider the material used, glass tops give the illusion of more space and can also add a more modern feel to your room, while wooden furniture pieces can provide additional storage space but do require more room around them.
+The trick to maximizing space with your coffee and side tables is to also consider the material used; glass tops give the illusion of more space and can also add a more modern feel to your room, while wooden furniture pieces can provide additional storage space.
 Alternatively, consider utilizing an ottoman for your additional table space.
-Ottomans make for great additions in your Living Room because when not in use they can provide additional seating, but when a tray is placed on top they make for the perfect extra side table.
+Ottomans make for great additions to your Living Room because when not in use they can provide additional seating, but when a tray is placed on top they are transformed into the perfect side table.

 A Place for Conversation